 - Information Service – Senses Australia hosts a unique website called Deafblind Information designed specifically for people with deafblindness or with an interest in deafblindness.
 To access this website click here.

-In addition, all the services Senses Australia offers are also available for individuals who are vision impaired or hearing impaired.
-These include:
+All other services Senses Australia offer are available for individuals who are vision impaired or hearing impaired.

 WOULD YOU LIKE MORE INFORMATION?

 Contact us with any queries you may have regarding our deafblind support services today.